weeeBox/mobile-system-design/exercises/file-downloader-library.md

 ![Download Dispatcher Diagram](/images/exercise-file-downloader-library-deep-dive-download-dispatcher-diagram.svg)

-> **Candidate**: "Download Dispatcher maintains a _concurrent_ dispatch queue with a _limited_ number of active jobs.
+> **Candidate**: "Download Dispatcher maintains a _concurrent_ dispatch queue of jobs.
 Each job consists of a download request, a download task, and a state (PENDING, ACTIVE, PAUSED, COMPLETED, FAILED).
 The active jobs are dispatched by download workers."

-> **Interviewer**: "Why do you need download jobs?"
-> **Candidate**: "Separation of concerns: a job represents an abstraction layer - the download dispatcher should know nothing about download requests or tasks, and vice versa."

 > **Interviewer**: "Why do you need to maintain a job state?"
-> **Candidate**: "To keep track of pending, active, and completed jobs: we limit the number of parallel jobs by design.
-Also to know when the jobs are paused."
+> **Candidate**: "To keep track of _pending_, _active_, and _completed_ jobs: we limit the number of parallel downloads by design.
+Also, we need to maintain the `pause` state of the scheduled jobs."

-> **Interviewer**: "What is Download Worker?"
-> **Candidate**: "A background thread or a background execution task where a job runs."
+> **Interviewer**: "What's the difference between a `Job` and a `Download Worker`?"
+> **Candidate**: "A `Job` encapsulates a single downloading request from the user.
+A `Download Worker` is responsible for actual data transmission from the network."
+> **Candidate**: "A `Job` is cheap and doesn't do anything.
+A `Download Worker` is expensive and handles blocking I/O."
+> **Candidate**: "There might be an unlimited number of jobs and only a handful of workers (limited by the pool size)."
+> **Candidate**: "There might be _multiple jobs_ for the same URL but only _one worker_ per download.
+For example, the same video file can be included in multiple playlists.
+The user can download these playlists in parallel - as a result, there might be different jobs for the same worker."
+> **Candidate**: "If a single job gets canceled - its worker keeps downloading until done or all the associated jobs are canceled, too."

 ![Download Job Diagram](/images/exercise-file-downloader-library-job-diagram.svg)